wrattler/wrattler-design/data-store/data-store.md

 A major motivation for the creation of Wrattler is to provide a common framework into which our various to-be-developed AI assistants shall fit.
-We anticipate that these asistants will generate “suggested analyses” whose intent---roughly roughly---is to add “additional information” to the data.
-We don't know the order in which the assistants will run, and it's likely that they will run at unpredictable times during the data wrangling process, so it will be useful to have some commmon data language that is rich enough to express whatever annotations the assistants create, in whatever order they create it.
+We anticipate that these assistants will generate “suggested analyses” whose intent---roughly roughly---is to add “additional information” to the data.
+We don't know the order in which the assistants will run, and it's likely that they will run at unpredictable times during the data wrangling process, so it will be useful to have some common data language that is rich enough to express whatever annotations the assistants create, in whatever order they create it.
 By having such a language the development of a new assistant will require only a single translation (to and from the common language) rather than between every possible